 If you're anything like me then your ambitious, a bit impatient and completely scatterbrained.
 So many goals, so little time!
-But let's be honest, you suck at time management...
+But let's be honest....you suck at time management.

 If there's one thing I learned after moving across the country and pursuing my dream of becoming an Interior Designer for the Hollywood elite, it's that my greatest tool is MYSELF.

-Self-discipline and self-care has become the center of my focus while understanding that life is all about BALANCE.
-Yes, it's great to smash your goals but at the same time you must always take care of your physical and mental health.
+Self-discipline and self-care have become the center of my focus while understanding that life is all about BALANCE.
+Yes, it's great to smash your goals but at the same time, you must always take care of your physical and mental health.
 No matter how overwhelmed I may be by my To-Do list; I make time for the gym, I'll have a glass of wine, I'll take a mental break and put on a movie, or go on a hike for a few hours.
 My point is... find what works for you and balance it out.

-I was diagnosed with ADD (Attention Deficit Disorder) my second year in college and everyday is a struggle to stay focused.
+I was diagnosed with ADD (Attention Deficit Disorder) my second year in college and every day is a struggle to stay focused.
 Although I have come a long way, it's a daily battle that I must stay on top of and I'm sure most creatives can relate, with or without ADD.